kolikrish/Realtime-Chat-Messenger/README.md

+Realtime Dev Messenger is a full-stack real-time chat application built using the MERN stack (MongoDB, Express.js, React, Node.js) and Socket.IO.
+It enables developers to communicate instantly, making it ideal for team collaboration, code discussions, and developer-focused conversations.

+🔧 Key Features:
+💬 Real-time messaging with Socket.IO

+👥 User authentication and session management

+📦 MongoDB integration for storing messages and user data

+🎨 Modern and responsive UI built with React

+🔐 Secure API built with Express and Node.js

+🔔 Live message updates, typing indicators, and more

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.